george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](chalky-sprinkles.png)

-#### Varying sprinkle size
+### Varying sprinkle size

-Switch back to _Layout_ workspace and _Solid_ viewport shading mode and select the icing.
+Switch back to _Layout_ workspace and _Solid_ viewport shading and select the icing.
 If you go to _Particle Properties_ and then, in the _Render_ section, adjust the _Scale Randomness_ value (currently 0.1) up and down then we vary both their length and width, which isn't what we want, so leave it as it is.

 So find the original sprinkle, select it, right click it and select _Duplicate Objects_ (or just press `shift-D`) and drag it to the right (click and release MMB to make this easier, assuming you used NumPad `.` and `1` to get the sprinkle nicely focused in a front on view).